maybje/covid_19/README.md

 # covid-19: México

 - Respiratory Disease Weekly Cases in Mexico during 2020: a covid-19 untested cases analysis (to be uploaded)
+- Covid-19 Evolution in Mexico (to be uploaded)
 - Data extraction from the weekly Epidemiological Report (Boletín Epidemológico) published by Mexico's Ministry of Health (Secretaría de Salud).